 Church Meetings Five, Six, Seven, and Eight –

 We all know there is far more to relationship with Christ than the 10 Commandments and John 3:16.
-No one has mastered all there is to know, do, and be in relationship with the King of Kings.
+No one has mastered everything about relationship with the King of Kings.

 Nothing changes.
 Meeting after meeting, week after week, nothing changes.
-If there is anything different it’s your level of interest.
-Weekly lessons have become boring, repetitive and redundant.
-You are the same today as you were three months ago when you began attending services.
+If there’s anything different, it’s your level of interest.
+Weekly lessons become boring, repetitive and redundant.
+You’re the same today as you were three months ago when you began attending services.

 You Can’t Meet the Lord Jesus Christ Without Changing

 Everyone who enters the presence of Jesus Christ will be changed.
 It is impossible to be a New Creation in Christ without changing.
 The old man is gone and a new man is born.

 Being saved and seeing Jesus are not the same thing.
 Many are partakers of God’s grace who have never seen Jesus.
 When once you have seen Jesus, you can never be the same, other things do not appeal as they used to do.Oswald Chambers